Jon Sholter -

 When they survey guests of Disney World, they find survey results are significantly better a few weeks after the visit than the surveys during the visit.
 Why?
-Shouldn't customers be responding favourably when the fun times are fresh in their mind?
+Shouldn't customers be responding favourably when the fun times are fresh in their minds?

 The truth is, when you go to Disney World it's not all rainbows.
-Maybe your daughter is crying because she dropped her ice cream or maybe you're waiting in line for 45 minutes for that next ride.
+Maybe your daughter is crying because she dropped her ice cream or perhaps you're waiting in line for 45 minutes for that next ride.

 What you remember are those magical moments, the radiating smile on your child's face when they get a picture with Mickey Mouse or those one of a kind fireworks that put your town's fireworks to shame.

-You see, those moments did something to you, they heightened your emotional state, and when your emotional state is heightened, you're going to remember forever.
+You see, those moments did something to you, they heightened your emotional state, and when your emotional state is elevated, you're going to remember forever.
 Hint, this is why problem resolution is so important.

 So when are those emotional moments during your guest journey?
 Hotels can have different answers, but some may be:

 Guest Arrival - the guest is stressed out about trying to find your hotel on the GPS, or just stressed with travel in general and nervous about their reservation.
-Whatever it might be, you usually have the guests full attention at this time.
+Whatever it might be, you usually have the guest's full attention at this time.

-Breaking through the mundane moments - There is a lot of time spent between check in and check out, is there one thing you can do to break through emotional mundane time to create a peak moment?
+Breaking through the mundane moments - There is a lot of time spent between check-in and check-out, is there one thing you can do to break through emotional mundane time to create a peak moment?

-Lets look at some practical examples and ideas:
+Let's look at some practical examples and ideas:

 Guest Arrival Why do brands preach member recognition?
 Because the guest is already in a heightened state of emotion upon arrival, if you do something to recognize them and they remember it, Boom.